Viproz/BeadSorter/README.md

 ![alt text](https://github.com/HEN3DRIK/BeadSorter/blob/main/beadsorter_schema.png?raw=true)

 # Printing Guide
-Once you copied the STL files from the reference project into their respective directory launch the script ExtractParts.bat (double click on it).
+Once you copied the STL files from the reference project into their respective directory launch the script ExtractParts.bat (double click on it) in the STLs folder.
-The table below refers to parts in to TO_PRINT folder.
+The table below refers to parts in the STLs/TO_PRINT folder.

 Part | Quantity
 --- | ---